zenml-io/zenml/docs/book/misc/usage-analytics.md

 # Usage Analytics

 To help us better understand how the community uses ZenML, the pip package reports _anonymized_ usage statistics.
-You can also always opt-out by using the CLI command:
+You can always opt-out by using the CLI command:

 ```bash
 zenml config analytics opt-out